Meryl Streep Has Been Nominated For So Many Oscars She Can’t Remember Them All

 Advertisement

-"I can't even remember last Thursday," joked Streep as she struggled to name the many movies on the list.
+"I can't even remember last Thursday," joked Streep as she struggled to name the many films on the list.
 (Meryl superfans, mind you, will have this list committed to memory.)

 Check out the video below: